anselumana/binance-etl/README.md

 |-|-|-|
 | [Depth updates](#depth-updates) | ✅ | ❌ |
 | [Trades](#trades) | ✅ | ❌ |

-If you're looking for some **ready to use datasets**, I've exported some sample data to [this kaggle dataset][kaggle-binance-trading-events-dataset], and you can check some started code in [this kaggle notebook][kaggle-binance-trading-events-notebook].

 ### Depth updates
 Depth updates events are **order book updates** streamed from [binance websockets **depth** stream][binance-docs-websocket-depth].